 According to the New Oxford American Dictionary, the word lucubrate means “to write or study, especially by night.”
 It comes from the latin root lucubrare which means to work by lamplight.
 There’s a pejorative tone to how the word is used in present-day English as the New Oxford notes that lucubrations, usually plural, describe “a […]

-That headline isn’t clever, but damned if it doesn’t do the job.
-Journalist Ben Osborne made me comfortable enough to speak in my own language, to cry, and to wax on the talismanic quality of jerseys in my life, and then set it up with a feathery sentence like this: Sports also carry the nostalgic […]
+Well, I probably won’t get to write a headline like that again.
+Journalist Ben Osborne made me comfortable enough to speak in my own language, to cry, and to wax on the talismanic quality of jerseys in my life, and then set it all up with a feathery sentence like this: Sports also carry the […]